 Wear Orange Day is a national day of awareness where we encourage everyone to wear orange in honor of Teen DV Month.
-In 2016, it will be held on February 9.
-You can wear orange shirts, nail polish, ribbons, jewelry, shoes or anything else you can think of!
-Tell people why you are wearing orange and post pictures and updates on Instagram, Twitter or post to our Facebook event page using the hashtags #Orange4Love and #RespectWeek2016.
+In 2017, it will be held on Feb.
+14. You can wear orange shirts, nail polish, ribbons, jewelry, shoes or anything else you can think of!
+Tell people why you are wearing orange and post pictures and updates on Instagram and Twitter using the hashtags #Orange4Love and #RespectWeek2017.

 Read and Share the National Respect Announcement

-With Valentine’s Day around the corner, we’d like to remind you that everyone deserves a safe and healthy relationship.
+With Valentine’s Day behind us, we’d like to remind you that everyone deserves a safe and healthy relationship.
 Remember, love has many definitions, but abuse isn’t one of them.
 If you or someone you know has a question about a relationship, healthy or unhealthy, visit loveisrespect.org or text “loveis” to 22522.

 “The New Normal: Understanding the Dating Culture and Dating Abuse in Today’s Society”